Start of Main Content

 We want to attract the best students to Kellogg, especially those who appreciate our unique culture of collaboration.
 The cost of education has become daunting for many applicants, and we need to have the ability to provide scholarships to anyone who wants to come to Kellogg and needs financial support to do so.
 Bright, talented students deserve the opportunity to learn from our elite faculty and reap the benefits of the Kellogg experience.
 If as a school we want to produce leaders who will truly make a difference in the world, we need to create opportunities for anyone qualified to contribute.

-In addition to providing financial support to all students who need it, we have started two special initiatives:
+In addition to providing financial support to all students who need it, we have targeted initiatives:

-• A top business school must be a global school, attracting the highest caliber students from around the world.
-International students often come from countries where the cost of living and salaries are lower, often with fluctuation in exchange rates.
-Our recent experience shows that to attract new students from around the world, we need to help with scholarships and financial support.
+• A top business school must be a global school, attracting the highest caliber of students from around the world.
+Often, international students come to Kellogg from countries where the cost of living and salaries are lower, with fluctuation in exchange rates.
+Based on our recent experience, we understand that attracting international students to Kellogg requires us to help with scholarships and financial support.

 “The scholarship I received has motivated me to make the most of my Kellogg experience and to focus on developing and molding myself to succeed at my future aspirations.
 Words cannot encapsulate how appreciative I am to be given the opportunity to come to Kellogg and participate in and learn from such an incredible institution and culture.”